slotcars, slot car, technical information, technical guide, Pro Slot, Camen, Slick 7, PK, GT-1

 Question: Some arms I have run have soft arm shafts which wear out after a few races.
 I have heard about drill blank shafts but I hear that they still rust and stick in ball bearings and are hard to solder to.
 What type of shafts do Koford armatures use?

 Answer: All Koford arms and also our 3/32 axles feature a surface which is superior to drill blanks.
 Soft shafts (piano wire shafts) measure about Rc50, drill blank shafts measure Rc62, while Koford arm shafts and axles have a surface hardness of Rc70.
 Not only is the shaft hard so there will be negligible wear but the surface has very low friction and will not rust.
 The surface also has excellent solderability to help prevent pinions from spinning.
-Sanding or grinding on the shaft to get solder to stick is not necessary.

 Question: What are the advantages of short vs. long chassis?